 Most plant-based products you can buy today come through long, anonymous supply chains.
 The plant was grown somewhere, dried somewhere else, processed in a third place, packaged in a fourth, and labeled by a company that has never seen the farm it came from.

 We do all of it ourselves, on one piece of land, by two people you can email.
 There is no mystery between you and the plant.
-We think that matters — and we think you can taste and feel the difference from the first cup.

 Our Farm Through the Years

 Mayim Farm was not built in a year, and it was not built from a plan.
-It grew the way a small farm should — one project at a time, as we learned what the land needed and what we could afford to build.
+It grew the way a small farm should, one project at a time, as we learned what the land needed and what we could afford to build.
 These photos are from along the way.

 The tunnel house

 With cost-share funding from USDA and NRCS, we were able to build a tunnel house that extends our growing season for the long-grow plants we depend on.
-This was a major upgrade for us — and a reminder that small farms can access real support if we are willing to do the paperwork.
+This was a major upgrade for us, and a reminder that small farms can access real support if we are willing to do the paperwork.

 Where we started